Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 And just as I was saying before, that I think people who risk their lives or their careers or the reputation of their liberty in defense of a cause deserve immense respect.

-Conversely, people who renounce their core beliefs, who are willing to become the puppets for the causes and forces that they claim to oppose if it provides them any meaningful amount of material benefit, deserve the greatest amount of scorn.
+Conversely, people who renounce their core beliefs, who are willing to become the puppets for the causes and forces that they claim to oppose, if it provides them any meaningful amount of material benefit, deserve the greatest amount of scorn.

 These are the most disgusting people.

-Because they don't have any fixed belief.
+These people are worthless because they don't have any fixed beliefs.

 They don't have any core beliefs.